-The Office of the State's Attorney is now accepting applications for Summer 2014 internships/externships for both law students and undergraduates.
-Applications will be accepted until March 17, 2014.
+The Office of the State's Attorney is now accepting applications for Fall (September –December) 2014 internships/externships for both law students and undergraduates.
+Applications will be accepted until August 15, 2014.
 Applications received after that date will not be considered.
-Applications for Fall 2014 will be accepted beginning in July 2014.
+The announcement for Spring 2015 (January – May) internships will be posted in November 2014.

-We have openings for 8 undergraduate interns and 18 law school interns.
-In order for the internship experience to be of value for the intern and the Office, summer interns must commit to volunteer for at least 20 hours per week for at least 10 weeks.
+In order for the internship experience to be of value for the intern and the Office, summer interns must commit to volunteer for at least 12 hours per week for at least 10 weeks.
 Interns who volunteer full-time or morning hours (8:30 a.m. to 1 p.m.) will have a better intern experience than those who volunteer part-time in the afternoon.
 District Court interns must volunteer during morning hours (8:30 a.m. to 1 p.m.).

 The Office does not offer any paid internships and does not provide parking except at the District Court facilities where parking is available for the general public.

 Law school interns assist prosecuting attorneys with compiling discovery, obtaining police reports, doing legal research, listening to jail calls, assisting in court, and drafting and filing pleadings but also assist in some administrative tasks.
 Law school interns will generally be assigned to Circuit Court Divisions and will be located at 120 East Baltimore St. but some law school interns may be assigned to the District Court and the Juvenile Division.